MassTransit/Sample-JobConsumers/README.md

 Read more here:
 https://learn.microsoft.com/en-us/aspnet/core/security/docker-compose-https?view=aspnetcore-6.0#starting-a-container-with-https-support-using-docker-compose

-Use the `docker-compose.yml` file to startup JobService, and PostgreSQL.
+Use the `docker-compose.yml` file to startup JobService, and SQL Server.
 Or run `docker compose up --build`.
 Navigate to `https://localhost:5003/swagger` to post a video to convert.

-The SQL transport is using PostgreSQL in this scenario.
-To use SQL Server, switch to the `sql-server` branch.
+The SQL transport is using SQL Server in this scenario.
+To use PostgreSQL, switch to the `master` branch.

 Supports local debugging from VS/Rider.
 Ctrl + F5 and navigate to:
 `http://localhost:5002/swagger`